gradio-app/gradio/README.md

 ### The `Interface` Class

-You'll notice that in order to make the demo, we created a `gradio.Interface`.
+You'll notice that in order to make the demo, we created a `gr.Interface`.
 This `Interface` class can wrap any Python function with a user interface.
 In the example above, we saw a simple text-based function, but the function could be anything from music generator to a tax calculator to the prediction function of a pretrained machine learning model.

 The core `Interface` class is initialized with three required parameters: